Mulholland Drive (film): Dreams and alternative realities

 The Guardian asked six well-known film critics for their own perceptions of the overall meaning in Mulholland Drive.
 Neil Roberts of The Sun and Tom Charity of Time Out subscribe to the theory that Betty is Diane's projection of a happier life.
 Roger Ebert and Jonathan Ross seem to accept this interpretation, but both hesitate to overanalyze the film.
 Ebert states, "There is no explanation.
 There may not even be a mystery."
 Ross observes that there are storylines that go nowhere: "Perhaps these were leftovers from the pilot it was originally intended to be, or perhaps these things are the non-sequiturs and subconscious of dreams."
 Philip French from The Observer sees it as an allusion to Hollywood tragedy, while Jane Douglas from the BBC rejects the theory of Betty's life as Diane's dream, but also warns against too much analysis.

-Media theorist Siobhan Lyons similarly disagrees with the dream theory, arguing that it is a "superficial interpretation [which] undermines the strength of the absurdity of reality that often takes place in Lynch's universe".
+Media theorist Siobhan Lyons similarly disagrees with the dream theory, arguing that it is a "superficial interpretation [which] undermines the strength of the absurdity of reality that often takes place in Lynch's universe."
 Instead, Lyons posits that Betty and Diane are in fact two different people who happen to look similar, a common motif among Hollywood starlets.
 In a similar interpretation, Betty and Rita and Diane and Camilla may exist in parallel universes that sometimes interconnect.
-Another theory offered is that the narrative is a Möbius strip, a twisted band that has no beginning and no end.
-Or the entire film is a dream, but the identity of the dreamer is unknown.
-Repeated references to beds, bedrooms and sleeping symbolize the heavy influence of dreams.
+Another theory offered is that the narrative is a Möbius strip.
+It was also suggested that the entire film takes place in a dream, yet the identity of the dreamer is unknown.
+Repeated references to beds, bedrooms and sleeping represent the influence of dreams.
 Rita falls asleep several times; in between these episodes, disconnected scenes such as the men having a conversation at Winkie's, Betty's arrival in Los Angeles and the bungled hit take place, suggesting that Rita may be dreaming them.
-The opening shot of the film zooms into a bed containing an unknown sleeper, instilling, according to film scholar Ruth Perlmutter, the necessity to ask if what follows is reality.
-Professor of dream studies Kelly Bulkeley argues that the early scene at the diner, as the only one in which dreams or dreaming are explicitly mentioned, illustrates "revelatory truth and epistemological uncertainty in Lynch's film".
+The opening shot of the film zooms into a bed containing an unknown sleeper, instilling, according to film scholar Ruth Perlmutter, the necessity to question the reality of following events.
+Professor of dream studies Kelly Bulkeley argues that the early scene at the diner, being the only scene in which dreams or dreaming are explicitly mentioned, illustrates "revelatory truth and epistemological uncertainty in Lynch's film."
 The monstrous being from the dream, who is the subject of conversation of the men in Winkie's, reappears at the end of the film right before and after Diane commits suicide.
-Bulkeley asserts that the lone discussion of dreams in that scene presents an opening to "a new way of understanding everything that happens in the movie".
+Bulkeley asserts that the lone discussion of dreams in that scene presents an opening to "a new way of understanding everything that happens in the movie."